-Lush, aromatic lemon grass (Cymbopogon citratus) can fit into any flower or vegetable garden, even if only grow lemon grasses for one season.
-Lemon grass, an Asian herb with thick stalks that impart a lemony flavor when cooked, is an evergreen perennial in U.S. Department of Agriculture plant hardiness zones 10 and 11, but it can be grown to harvestable size as an annual in any zone.
+Lush, aromatic lemon grass (Cymbopogon citratus) can fit into any flower or vegetable garden, even if only grown for one season.
+Lemon grass, an Asian herb with thick stalks that impart a lemony flavor when cooked, is an evergreen perennial in U.S. Department of Agriculture plant hardiness zones 8 through 11, but it can be grown to harvestable size as an annual in any zone.
 Set out small lemon grass plants at any time where it's evergreen and after all danger of frost has passed elsewhere.

 Things You'll Need

 How to Grow Lemon Grass

 Step 1: Add Compost to Soil

 Spread a 2- to 4-inch-thick layer of compost over an area of garden soil that drains well and receives at least eight hours of sun per day.
 Allow enough room for at least 3 feet between lemon grass plants or between the lemon grass plant and other plants.
 Dig the compost into the soil with a garden shovel to a depth of 4 to 6 inches.

 Dig a hole that's roughly the size of the container that your lemon grass plant is in.
 Set the plant into the prepared soil at the depth it was in the nursery pot.
 Backfill the hole and water in well.

 Water lemon grass plants deeply and regularly, never letting the soil dry out, when rain doesn't provide the necessary moisture.
 The plants need lots of moisture, and the roots will dry out quickly and kill the plant if you don't keep up with the watering.
 Lemon grass commonly grows slowly at first and puts on height quickly during the hottest part of the summer.
 The plant responds well to humid weather, though frequent misting can improve its performance.

 Apply a 2- to 4-inch layer of mulch around lemon grass plants to help the soil retain moisture.